-In this article, I take you through what makes a traditional Granola, and ask the question, is Granola paleo friendly?
+In this article, I take you through what makes a traditional Granola, and ask the question, is Granola Paleo-friendly?

-Throughout this article will take a look at some of the big things you will need to look out for when it comes to supermarket brands of granola.
+This article will take a look at some of the big things you will need to look out for when it comes to supermarket brands of granola.

 What is Granola?

-It is often regarded as a nutritious, lightweight, high in calories meal for those are enjoy a range out of outdoor activities such as camping, hiking, backpacking and much more.
+It is often regarded as a nutritious, lightweight, high in calories meal for those who are enjoy a range out of outdoor activities such as camping, hiking, backpacking and much more.

-Now if you’re keen on the paleo diet and know what you can or can’t eat you may have noticed one big food group that’s included in a traditional granola recipe that tips it right over into the big no pile and that food type, in particular, is oats.
+Now if you’re keen on the Paleo diet and know what you can or can’t eat you may have noticed one big food group that’s included in a traditional granola recipe that tips it right over into the big no pile and that food type, in particular, is oats.

 Why can’t Oats be included?

 While we do have a much longer article on why oats are not paleo, a slimmed down explanation is that oats are technically a cereal grain.

-Some paleo experts say you can eat oats in moderation since they aren’t as bad as your everyday grains, but for our purposes, we will avoid it altogether.
+Some Paleo experts say you can eat oats in moderation since they aren’t as bad as your everyday grains, but for our purposes, we will avoid it altogether.

-So is Granola Paleo Friendly?
+So is Granola Paleo-friendly?

-While yes, a traditional granola recipe is not paleo friendly as they tend to make huge use of rolled oats, puffed rice and a ton of sweeteners.
+While yes, a traditional granola recipe is not Paleo-friendly as they tend to make huge use of rolled oats, puffed rice and a ton of sweeteners.
 However, it does not mean granola is off the table completely.

-There are plenty of alternative recipes that replace the rolled oats with things that are paleo friendly such as nuts and seeds and of course making good use of honey as a natural sweetener.
+There are plenty of alternative recipes that replace the rolled oats with ingredients that are Paleo-friendly such as nuts and seeds and of course making good use of honey as a natural sweetener.

 If you do want to buy store-bought Granola instead of making it yourself, but be careful to check the ingredients list on the back of the packaging.

 So in short, the answer to the question, Is Granola Paleo?
 The answer is yes it very well can be as long as you cut back or remove completely the rolled oats from the recipe.